 - This article is posted in:

-Improving doctors' effectiveness and cost-benefit For anyone who has hands on experience managing care in a health care organization of any type, there's an obvious answer that is difficult, but not impossible to implement—make cogent information* available at the point of contact with the patient, regardless of setting and within HIPAA constraints.
+Technology and automation are facilitating healthcare reform.
+Meaningful communication is required at all levels and settings and that means interoperability is a must!
+To cure health care's ills, there's an obvious remedy that is difficult, but not impossible to implement—make cogent information* available at the point of contact with the patient, regardless of setting and within HIPAA constraints.

-Physicians may consider the EHR to simply be a better version of the paper chart--not true.
+The EHR is simply a better version of the paper chart--Not!